 Deployment can also be complex at times.
 Upgrading a company-wide database to a newly-developed app is one such example.
 As the database uses several other systems too, integrating the upgrade can take more time and effort.

-Read more → Deployment Phase in SDLC
+Read more → SDLC Deployment Phase – A Step by Step Guide

 By this point, the Software Development Life Cycle is almost finished.
 The users start using the application too.
 However, the maintenance phase is still very important.
 Here, the users discover bugs that were unfound during the testing phase.
 So, you need to resolve them as soon as possible.